tribune/cranial-messaging/cranial/messaging/README.rst

 developer of an application that produces data that may be of interest to other applications.

-A Messenger published data on with one "Label" to potentially many "Endpoints."
+A Messenger publishes data with one "Label" to potentially many "Endpoints."
 That is, a consumer of Messenger data can subscribe to a Label, and should implement endpoints for each of the types of messages the Label might contain.
 Thus the consumer needs to understand the internals of the producer to some